Melbourne to Warrnambool Classic: Post-war racing

-In 1946, the first year following the end of the second World War, the Warrnambool to Melbourne was replaced by the Victorian Cycling Grand Prix held over 195 mi from Bendigo to Melbourne, the longest and richest one day event held in Australia that year.
+In 1946, the first year after the Second World War, the Warrnambool was replaced by the Victorian Cycling Grand Prix, a 195 mi race from Bendigo to Melbourne.

-From 1947 to 1949 the title of 150-mile Professional Road Champion of Australia was awarded at a sprint point 150 mi into the Warrnambool to Melbourne.
-From 1950 the Australian national road race title was run as a separate event.
+From 1947 to 1949 the Professional Road Champion of Australia title was awarded at a 150-mile sprint point within the Warrnambool.
+From 1950 the national road championship was conducted as a separate event.